Summer Abbey Gardens Emily Fae 1500x390

 13. Creative thinking, problem solving and battling against the clock, are you ready to take on the escape room challenge at The Evidence Room?
 With three escape rooms on offer, each designed to test your logic, teamwork and patience, you’ll need to have your wits about you as nothing is quite as it seems.

-14. Grab a net and find out what lives beneath the surface by going pond-dipping at National Trust Melford Hall.
-Take your wellies and small tub, scoop gently and then observe all the tiny pond-life we don’t usually get to see.
+14. Explore beneath the surface and go pond-dipping at National Trust Melford Hall.
+Take your wellies and small tub, use your net to scoop gently in the water and then observe all the tiny pond-life that lives there.

 Our Bury St Edmunds Food and Drink Festival on August Bank Holiday!

-17. Step back in time and uncover the powerful stories of the soldiers of the Suffolk Regiment through medals, uniforms, photographs, weapons, equipment and personal memorabilia at the recently refurbished Suffolk Regiment Museum which reopens on July 4th.
+17. Step back in time and uncover the powerful stories of the soldiers of the Suffolk Regiment through medals, uniforms, photographs, weapons, equipment and personal memorabilia at the Suffolk Regiment Museum.

-20. Be sure to pop along to the Our Bury St Edmunds Food and Drink Festival where you can see innovative chef demos, browse the farmers’ market and sample delicious food at a variety of stalls.
+20. Be sure to pop along to the Bury St Edmunds Food and Drink Festival where you can see exciting demos from renowned chefs, browse the farmers’ market and sample delicious food at a variety of stalls.

 Take a Greene King Brewery Tour this summer